claussmann/GoodVoteX/README.md

 ### Building a Docker Container From Source

-Run `docker build . -f docker/Dockerfile --tag goodvotes` from the root of the repository.
+Run `docker build . -f docker/Dockerfile --tag goodvotex` from the root of the repository.

 ## Contribute